kingparra/hpfp/17_-_applicative/outline.rst

 * 17.4 Applicative functor are monoidal functors

   * 17.4.1 Show me the monoids
+  * 17.4.2 Tuple Monoid and Applicative side by side
-  * 17.4.2 Maybe Monoid and Applicative
+  * 17.4.3 Maybe Monoid and Applicative

 * 17.5 Applicative in use